catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 ======================

 To associate a floating IP you need to navigate to the "Floating IPs" tab of the "Access & Security" section.

-Select an IP that is not currently mapped and click "Associate":
+If you do not have an IP allocated, first click on "Allocate IP to Project" to obtain a public IP.
+Then, select an IP that is not currently mapped and click on "Associate":

 .. image:: _static/fi-floating-ip.png
    :align: center

-Select the first-instance port as the port to be associated and click "Associate":
+Select the port you wish to be associated with the floating IP.
+Ports are equivalent to virtual network interfaces of compute instances, and are named after the compute instance that owns it.

+In this example, select the "first-instance" port and click "Associate":

 .. image:: _static/fi-floating-ip-associate.png
    :align: center

-Select the port you wish to be associated with the floating IP.

 Configure Instance Security Groups
 ==================================

-At this point, the instance is on the Internet, with a routable IP address.
-By default, instances are put in the 'default' security group.
-The default security group will drop all inbound traffic.
+At this point, the instance is on the Internet with a routable IP address, but you will not be able to reach it due to security group restrictions (which are akin to a virtual firewall).

+Instances are put in the 'default' security group.
+When unchanged, the default security group allows all egress (outbound) traffic, but will drop all ingress (inbound) traffic.
 In order to allow inbound access to our instance via ssh a security group rule is required.
 Navigate to the "Access & Security" section and click on "Manage Rules":

 .. image:: _static/fi-security-group-rules-manage.png
    :align: center